 In vitro studies with human hepatocytes indicate that daptomycin does not inhibit or induce the activities of the following human cytochrome P450 isoforms: 1A2, 2A6, 2C9, 2C19, 2D6, 2E1, and 3A4.
 It is unlikely that daptomycin will inhibit or induce the metabolism of drugs metabolized by the P450 system.

-In a study in which 15 healthy adult subjects received a single dose of CUBICIN 6 mg/kg IV and a combination dose of CUBICIN 6 mg/kg IV and aztreonam 1 g IV, the Cmax and AUC0-∞ of daptomycin were not significantly altered by aztreonam.
+In a study in which 15 healthy adult subjects received a single dose of CUBICIN 6 mg/kg IV and a combination dose of CUBICIN 6 mg/kg IV and aztreonam 1 g IV, administered over a 30minute period, the Cmax and AUC0-∞ of daptomycin were not significantly altered by aztreonam.

-In 16 healthy subjects, IV administration of CUBICIN 6 mg/kg q24h for 5 days, with coadministration of a single oral dose of warfarin (25 mg) on the 5th day, had no significant effect on the pharmacokinetics of either drug and did not significantly alter the INR (International Normalized Ratio).
+In 16 healthy subjects, administration of CUBICIN 6 mg/kg q24h by IV infusion over a 30minute period for 5 days, with coadministration of a single oral dose of warfarin (25 mg) on the 5th day, had no significant effect on the pharmacokinetics of either drug and did not significantly alter the INR (International Normalized Ratio).

-In 20 healthy subjects on a stable daily dose of simvastatin 40 mg, administration of CUBICIN 4 mg/kg IV q24h for 14 days (N=10) had no effect on plasma trough concentrations of simvastatin and was not associated with a higher incidence of adverse events, including skeletal myopathy, than in subjects receiving placebo once daily (N=10) [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
+In 20 healthy subjects on a stable daily dose of simvastatin 40 mg, administration of CUBICIN 4 mg/kg q24h by IV infusion over a 30-minute period for 14 days (N=10) had no effect on plasma trough concentrations of simvastatin and was not associated with a higher incidence of adverse events, including skeletal myopathy, than in subjects receiving placebo once daily (N=10) [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

-Concomitant administration of probenecid (500 mg 4 times daily) and a single dose of CUBICIN 4 mg/kg IV did not significantly alter the Cmax or AUC0-∞ of daptomycin.
+Concomitant administration of probenecid (500 mg 4 times daily) and a single dose of CUBICIN 4 mg/kg by IV infusion over a 30-minute period did not significantly alter the Cmax or AUC0-∞ of daptomycin.

 Daptomycin exhibits rapid, concentration-dependent bactericidal activity against Gram-positive bacteria in vitro.
 This has been demonstrated both by time-kill curves and by MBC/MIC (minimum bactericidal concentration/minimum inhibitory concentration) ratios using broth dilution methodology.
 Daptomycin maintained bactericidal activity in vitro against stationary phase S. aureus in simulated endocardial vegetations.
 The clinical significance of this is not known.

-The mechanism of action of daptomycin is distinct from that of any other antibiotic.
-Daptomycin binds to bacterial membranes and causes a rapid depolarization of membrane potential.
+The mechanism of action of daptomycin is distinct from that of any other antibacterial.
+Daptomycin binds to bacterial cell membranes and causes a rapid depolarization of membrane potential.
 This loss of membrane potential causes inhibition of DNA, RNA, and protein synthesis, which results in bacterial cell death.

 The mechanism(s) of daptomycin resistance is not fully understood.
 Currently, there are no known transferable elements that confer resistance to daptomycin.